calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 However, all land masses are included in the climate zones and summer zones, even including a seperate lower resolution dataset for Antarctica that was available.

-Here are some examples of these zones; mostly from the United States.
+Here are some examples of these zones.

+Tropical climates:

+          Tropical jimijijij

 Miami, Florida.
 BHA2 = Tropical humid with very warm summers.